 Begin your university journey and support your success by joining Memorial University's online orientation.

-Information on how and when to register will be sent to your @mun.ca email in (normally about one month before registration opens).
-You can also check your registration date and time through Memorial Self-Service and check out how to register for undergraduate courses details beforehand.
-Your registration eligibility is dependent on the final admission decision.
+Information on how and when to register for courses will be sent to your @mun.ca email about one month before registration opens.
+You can also check your registration date and time through Memorial Self-Service and review how to register for undergraduate courses beforehand.

-You'll want to review first year information, especially the sample first year programs and non-credit courses and placement tests you may be required to write or complete before starting your studies.
+You'll want to review first year information, especially the and you may be required to write or complete before starting your studies.

-If you need help selecting first-year courses, choosing an academic program, declaring a major and/or minor, understanding degree requirements, and registering for courses, connect with an academic advisor.
+If you need help selecting , choosing an academic program, declaring a major and/or minor, understanding degree requirements, and registering for courses, connect with an academic advisor.

 You register for courses online through Memorial Self-Service.
 You can make changes to your schedule from your assigned registration time until the close of registration.
-But, you should register at your assigned date and time so you don’t miss out on registering for a course.
+But you should register at your assigned date and time so you don’t miss out on your preferred courses.

-If you are registered for courses and you have not received final admission before the first day of classes your admission will be revoked and your registrations dropped unless you have made arrangements with the Admissions Office.
+If you are registered for courses and your acceptance has not been verified before the first day of classes, your admission will be revoked and your registrations dropped unless you have made arrangements with the Admissions Office.

 All students studying at Memorial are required, as a condition of registration, to purchase health insurance.
 Health insurance fees are assessed automatically at the time of registration.

-Health insurance at the St. John’s Campus is administered by the Students' Union (MUNSU).
+Health insurance on the St. John’s campus is administered by the Students' Union (MUNSU).
 If you have alternative health and dental coverage, you may opt-out of either or both plan(s).
-The deadline to opt-out of the health and dental plans is two weeks from the first day of classes.
-To opt-out, visit www.munsu.ca.
+More information is provided at www.munsu.ca.

-Tuition and other student fees are assessed when you register.
+Tuition and other student fees are assessed when you register for courses.
 Memorial reserves the right to change regulations, fees, and charges.
-The deadline for fee payment is the first day that lectures begin for each semester you're registered.
+The deadline for fee payment is the first day that lectures begin for each semester in which you are registered.